The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support: Appendix A: Key Insights for Reflective Interpretability

-AI chatbot responses could leverage this information to include offline supports as an option when an individual engages in a mental health support conversation, similar to how a community-based crisis worker may ask an individual if they have people in their life that they might want to share their feelings of crisis with~\cite{stanley2012safety}.
+AI chatbot responses could leverage this information to include offline supports as one support option when an individual engages in a mental health support conversation, similar to how a community-based crisis worker may ask an individual if they have people in their life that they might want to share their feelings of crisis with~\cite{stanley2012safety}.
 Given several reports of people without a background of psychosis~\cite{klee2025ozarks, morrin2025delusions} developing it during interactions with AI chatbots, prompting all users to provide this information (as part of an opt-in, consent-forward~\cite{pendse2024advancing} approach) could help to normalize the practice and destigmatize experiences of delusional thinking while engaging with chatbots, making it easier for people to discuss their experiences with offline supporters.
 This approach builds on a reflective interpretability paradigm by nudging users to reflect on and articulate their crisis patterns, preferred resources, and valued relationships.
-In addition, it allows for greater interpretability of outputs when they are grounded in user preferences, rather than being from opaque model reasoning, allowing users to feel a sense of agency in how they are provided support by AI chatbots.
+In addition, outputs may be more interpretable, being grounded in user preferences rather than opaque model reasoning, allowing users to feel a sense of agency in how they are provided support by AI chatbots.